Christian, Duke of Brieg: Life

 In his early years, along with his older brothers, Christian made his Grand Tour to Europe, during which he visited the courts of Kings Louis XIII of France and Charles I of England.
 Upon his return to Silesia, his country was in the middle of the Thirty Years' War.
 In 1635 the Duke John Christian was sent to Lithuania; at that time, Christian studied in a Calvinist school.
 During this time, he was allowed to know, among others, King John Casimir of Poland, whose wife Louisa Maria was the godmother of Christian's short-lived second daughter.
 Also met his first cousin, Prince Bogusław Radziwiłł, whose mother was the sister of Christian's mother.
 He also knew another future Polish monarch, Michał Korybut Wiśniowiecki.
 Through teachings at the school in, Christian could learn and mastered the Polish language.

 In 1639 Duke John Christian died and his sons inherited their lands.
 Christian became in Duke of Brzeg and Oława with their brothers George III and Louis IV; however, the full government of the Duchy was taken by the eldest brother George III.

 After finishing the school Christian returned to Silesia, still under the hands of the Swedish army.
-In 1642 he survived the 4-week siege of Brzeg by the Swedish.
+In 1642 he survived the 4-week siege of Brieg/Brzeg by the Swedish.
 In December 1645 was captured and imprisoned by the Swedish.
-Fortunately, Christian managed to escape and notify the Brzeg townspeople who have who were their true master.
+Fortunately, Christian managed to escape and notify the Brieg/Brzeg townspeople who have who were their true master.
 However, the conditions of his short confinement left him in a poor health.
 Apart from the incident with the Swedish, he was shot in the foot while hunting.

 The death of his uncle George Rudolf in 1653 increased the domains of the brothers, added to their lands Legnica and Wołów.
-One year later (1654), was made the formal division of their domains: George III retain Brzeg and Louis IV obtain Legnica.
-To Christian, were assigned the two poor and small towns of Wołów and Oława.
+One year later (1654), was made the formal division of their domains: George III retain Brieg/Brzeg and Louis IV obtain Liegnitz/Legnica.
+To Christian, were assigned the two poor and small towns of Wohlau/Wołów and Ohlau/Oława.

-In 1663 Louis IV died without surviving issue, and Legnica was inherited by Christian and George III as co-rulers; however, George III died a few months later (1664) without male heirs and Christian could inherit all the lands of the family for the first time since 1547.
+In 1663 Louis IV died without surviving issue, and Liegnitz/Legnica was inherited by Christian and George III as co-rulers; however, George III died a few months later (1664) without male heirs and Christian could inherit all the lands of the family for the first time since 1547.

 In 1668 Christian presented his candidacy to the Polish throne.
 However, despite the support for the Polish nobility, he wasn't chosen as King.

 Christian died on 28 February 1672, due to a disease called "Swelling water" (Puchlina wodna).
-His funeral was held on 31 March 1672 in Legnica, in the Church of St.John, in a gold-plated coffin, thanks to the contribution of gold coins from his subjects.
+His funeral was held on 31 March 1672 in Liegnitz/Legnica, in the Church of St.John, in a gold-plated coffin, thanks to the contribution of gold coins from his subjects.